 If left untreated for a long time, the body will begin to shut down, leading to a coma.
 The good news is that hypoglycemia is easily and swiftly treated – even in more severe cases.
 (In more severe cases, only a trained person should administer treatment – often in the form of a glucagon injection.)

 What to do when Blood Sugar is low

 If blood sugar is too low, then the body needs more glucose.
 So, the way to treat hypoglycemia is by consuming carbs, which then become glucose in the blood.

-The amount of carbs you need will depend on the situation and person – but a standard amount to take is 15 grams of carbs.
+The amount of carbs you need will depend on the situation and person – but a standard amount to take is 15 grams of carbs, as outlined in the “rule of 15“.
 However, when using Hedia’s carb calculator, you can receive a recommendation for the carb amount that is tailored to your needs.